October 07, 2023

 Potentially unwanted program, or shortly PUP, is the application that appears to be dangerous for usage.
 There are several reasons for the program to be considered potentially unwanted.
-That app can have a declared functionality, as well as be useless at all; it may even be safe to use - but have so many malignant usage facts that it is easier to ban them preventively.
-The only thing they all have in common is the damage level: it does not let the security vendors define them as malicious, since their danger is not as severe as in full-fledged malware.
+That app can have a declared functionality and be useless at; it may even be safe to use - but have so many malignant usage facts that it is easier to ban them preventively.
+The only thing they all have in common is the damage level: it does not let the security vendors define them as malicious since their danger is not as severe as in full-fledged malware.

 Types of Potentially unwanted programs

 As it was mentioned above, potentially unwanted programs differ by their origins.
 Some of them are released without diligent testing, some are questionable, and some are often used by cybercriminals.
 These properties directly affect the further actions the user must take.

 Not all programs that are spread on the Internet are well-designed and tested.
 Sometimes, the developer is not experienced enough to find and fix the issues.
 That’s why the final product may malfunction.
 In the best-case scenario, such an odd job will crash without any serious effects on the rest of the system.
 However, if the app touches the important OS mechanisms, like file system, drivers, or exact hardware, the program's malfunction will likely cause problems with these elements or the entire system.
 It is OK when you can bring it back to normal by simply rebooting the computer - but that is not always the case.